cased27/academicTranscripts/JSnotes.md

 * 'inspect' the page and use the console (developer's tool)
 * docs are saved with ' .js '

+ES6 is the most up-to-date version of Javascript.
+One of the many newer additions include the arrow function (=>)

+The `debugger` can be used to track the console, step-by-step, in your code.
+It helps illuminate where you are at in the code, what you are telling the console, and how it is being read.

 <a name="tableOfContents" class="tableOfContents"></a>